tremho/docholiday/docs/Render differences.md

 Consider using Documentation JS (engine: 'docjs') if you have problems like the ones listed above, since this engine outputs to markdown without these issues.

-Alternately, you may be able to find templates that
+Alternately, you may be able to find templates for JSDoc that handle inconsistencies like these better than others.